 Just nine months later, I lay in hospital for a month with a broken back and two rods screwed into my vertebrae to hold things together.
 They now remain there for life.
 I was knocked off my motorbike in London by a young lad turning left without due care.

 Work and life continued with an amazing wife and brilliant work colleagues who kept me busy and focused during 2016.
-By 2017, in cycling terms, I was still on a journey, so when Marketing Director Matt Mallinder said: "Fancy RideLondon this year, we could do with you on the team?" without thinking I said: "Of course!".
-There was also the unfinished business of not having actually done a 100 miles in 2014.
+By 2017, in cycling terms, I was still on a journey, so when marketing director Matt Mallinder said: "Fancy RideLondon this year, we could do with you on the team?" without thinking I said: "Of course!"
+There was also the unfinished business of not having actually done the full 100 miles in 2014.

 A very late start at 8.40am put me in with people whose estimated times were around seven hours and what lovely people they were!
 The atmosphere was brilliant, much more so than I recall in the 6.40am ‘fast wave’ of 2014.
 As we rolled out, I immediately found myself on my own so just got on with it.
 Then I met James, from Liverpool.
 He wasn’t hanging about in his luminous lime green socks so I dropped into his wheel for a while before I got dropped.
 Then came a threesome of two girls and a guy in chaingang style.
 I made it a foursome and for 20 miles we were working well and enjoying the weather, the views and the sheer happiness of the riders.